SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 might become an adventure’s focus.
 (The teacher must have a skill die code higher than the one the potential student currently has.)
-The cost of getting one pip in a new base skill equals the number before the “D” in the governing attribute’s die code.
+The cost of getting one pip in a new base skill equals the number before the "D" in the governing attribute’s die code.
 Example: If a character wants to learn languages after an adventure and he has a Knowledge die code of 3D, the ﬁrst pip in languages costs him three Character Points.
 The hero then has a 3D+1 in his languages skill.